 Voting members have the right to participate in all congregational votes, including the calling of ministers to the church.
-Voting members are also eligible to apply to serve on the Board of Trustees, the Pastoral Care Associates Team, the Worship Associates Team and the Anti-racism Team.
+Voting members are also eligible to apply to serve on the Board of Trustees, the Pastoral Care Associates Team, and the Worship Associates Team.

 There are two ways to become a member of Unity Church – Unitarian.
 You may participate in an Ingathering of New Members; or you may sign the Membership Book at a private meeting.

 Ingatherings of New Members are held as part of a regular Sunday service during the formal church year (September through June).
 People participating in an Ingathering sign the membership book immediately before the service and then are recognized by the congregation during the service.
 A reception immediately following the Ingathering service provides an opportunity for all congregants to meet and greet the new members and to celebrate their decision to formally join the church.